emstoudenmire/scnumerics/src/index.md

 (Drop an email to hitesh.changlani at gmail.com)

 With best wishes,

 Hitesh Changlani, James LeBlanc, Hao Shi, Miles Stoudenmire, Norman Tubman

 - Configuration Interaction, also known as exact diagonalization - full and selected (CI)
   - basic idea of solving Schrodinger equation in a discrete basis
+  - care with signs, fermions, bosons, spins and second quantization
-  - container - how are the wavefunctions stored
+  - container - how are the wavefunctions stored in practice
   - power method, and its modifications - what is the basic mathematical/physical principle that allows
+  - other useful things - hashing/Lin tables
+  - correlation functions
+  - state of the art, and what is the next frontier

 - [[Matrix Product States and DMRG|mps_dmrg]]

 For low dimensional systems that the DMRG method has made major inroads.
 The key ideas are embedded in important modifications of real space renormalization.
+  - main idea of renormalization and White's insight
+  - the modern formulation in terms of matrix product states
+  - container - how are the wavefunctions stored in practice
+  - correlation functions
+  - connections to entanglement
+  - state of the art and what is the next frontier (excited states, finite temperature ?)

 - Quantum Monte Carlo (QMC)
+  - what can one do when the wavefunction can not be stored, main idea of stochastic solution and quantum clas
+  - the modern formulation in terms of matrix product states
+  - container - how are the wavefunctions stored in practice
+  - correlation functions
+  - connections to entanglement
+  - state of the art and what is the next frontier (excited states, finite temperature ?)

 - Dynamical Mean Field Theory (DMFT)